-To protect you from accidentally incurring charges for usage beyond the included offer amount, we have introduced the Spending Limit feature.
-All new customers that sign up for the trial offer or one of our member offers (e.g., Monthly Credit for Visual Studio subscribers) will now, by default, have a Spending Limit of $0.
+To protect you from accidentally incurring charges for usage beyond the included offer amount, we have introduced the spending limit feature.
+All new customers who sign up for the trial offer or offers that includes credits over multiple months will now, by default, have the spending limit turned on with a value of $0.
+The value can’t be changed.
+It’s always 0.
+The spending limit isn’t available for subscription types such as Pay-As-You-Go subscriptions and commitment plans.
+See the full list of Azure offers and the availability of the spending limit.

-You will receive notifications once you hit the spending limit for your offer.
-When you log in to the Azure website and click Accounts, you can click Subscriptions and you will see notifications about subscriptions that have reached the Spending Limit.
+You will receive notifications as soon as you hit the spending limit for your offer.
+Log on to the Azure Account Center, click ACCOUNT, and then click subscriptions.
+You will see notifications about subscriptions that have reached the spending limit.